Digital Nomad Tax

 Dividends are subject to a tax rate of 8% and are also taken into account to calculate your health insurance contributions (see below).
 The same applies to interests but the income tax rate is 10%.

-Another interesting option while setting up tax residency in Romania for digital nomads is to combine it with a Romanian company.
+Nevertheless, setting up tax residency in Romania for digital nomads might be interesting after all when it is combined with a Romanian company.

 Romanian castle